wakabibrian/Learning_HTML_CSS_SASS/03_CSS_Fundamentals/Lesson2.md

 -   We use top, bottom, left, right property to offset the element from its relatively positioned container
 -   The relative element must be a parent container
 -   By default, the relative container is the viewport

+## Pseudo-elements

+Pseudo-elements are elements that dont exist in HTML but we can still select and style in CSS e.g first letter of the paragraph or first line of the paragraph.

+pseudo-element is written using two colons (::) e.g h1::first-letter
+::after pseudo element is the element just after the selected element
+::before pseudo element is the element just before the selected element